bitrise-io/devcenter/_articles/en/steps-and-workflows/default-workflows.md

 ---
 title: Default workflows
+tag:
+- steps
+- workflows
+- deploy
+summary: 'When you add a new app on bitrise.io, two workflows are created automatically.
+  These are the primary and the deploy workflows. '
+redirect_from: []
 menu:
   steps-workflows-main:
     weight: 11

 ---
-When you add a new app on [bitrise.io](https://www.bitrise.io), two workflows are created automatically.
+When you add a new app on [bitrise.io](https://www.bitrise.io), one or two workflows are created automatically, depending on your app.
 These are the `primary` and the `deploy` workflows.
 By default, every code change in your project's repository triggers the `primary` workflow if the required webhook has been set up.

 Triggers can be configured so that any other workflow (including `deploy`) is automatically triggered when certain code events happen.
 For more information, [read some more about build triggers](/builds/triggering-builds/triggering-builds).